 This type of cookies retains your preferences for certain tools or services so you do not have to reconfigure them each time you visit our website and, in some cases, can be provided by third parties.
 In the case of e-commerce websites, they allow you to keep information about your shopping basket.

-We use the so-called "session state cookies" to improve our services in order to improve the browsing experience of users.
-If these cookies are blocked or deleted, the website will continue to function.
+We use the so-called "session status cookies" in order to improve our services in order to improve the user browsing experience.
+If these cookies are blocked or deleted, the website will continue to work.

 Strictly necessary cookies: